 An instance of the Filter Cluster is launched when a traffic anomaly triggers the Response action "Detect filtering rules and mitigate the attack with Wanguard Filter".
-The Filter Cluster instance automatically launches the associated Filters, so there is no need to add them into the Response.

 Configuration " Schedulers " Scheduled Reports

 One of the greatest strengths of the Console is the ease in which it can generate complex Reports.
 Most reports created by clicking items from the Reports Region can be printed, exported as PDFs or sent by email.